shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-visualstudio-configure-secure-connections.md

 <properties
-   pageTitle="Configuración de conexiones seguras admitidas por el clúster de Service Fabric | Microsoft Azure" description="Obtenga información sobre cómo usar Visual Studio para configurar conexiones seguras que son compatibles con el clúster de Azure Service Fabric." services="service-fabric" documentationCenter="na" authors="cawaMS"
+   pageTitle="Configure secure connections supported by the Service Fabric cluster | Microsoft Azure" description="Learn how to use Visual Studio to configure secure connections that are supported by the Azure Service Fabric cluster." services="service-fabric" documentationCenter="na" authors="cawaMS"